South Fork of the John Day River Watershed

 Upstream fish migration is prevented at river mile 28 by the Izee Falls, a 45 foot tall cascading waterfall.
 The watershed above Izee Falls is referred to as the Upper South Fork of the John Day River Watershed and below is the Lower South Fork John Day Watershed.

-Maintain and enhance the health of the South Fork John Day River watershed and the long term economic stability of the region, foster a better understanding of the multiple resources, represent broad and diverse geographies and interests, and to work collaboratively to carry out voluntary watershed restoration activities.
+Maintain and enhance the health of the South Fork John Day River watershed and the long term economic stability of the region, foster a better understanding of the multiple resources, represent broad and diverse geographies and interests, work collaboratively to carry out voluntary watershed restoration activities.

 1. Education & Outreach